aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cell/_index.md

 ```

 Indicates whether this cell is part of table formula.

+**Remarks**

 NOTE: This class is now obsolete.
 Instead, please use Cell.IsTableFormula to check whether the cell formula is part of table formula.
 This property will be removed 12 months later since May 2018.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 boolean